 Christ’s Present Ministry for the Church

-Christ’s great substitutionary work and His work in the new creation would be of no value if He didn’t take care of and protect this new creation by means of His present ministry.
+Jesus’ great substitutionary work on the cross and His work in the new creation would be of no value if He didn’t take care of and protect this new creation by means of His present ministry.

 JESUS’S RESURRECTION

-Matthew 28:5–6 gives us the story of His resurrection, of the women coming to the sepulcher and seeing the angel who said, “Fear not ye; for I know that ye seek Jesus, who hath been crucified.
-He is not here; for he is risen, even as he said.
-Come, see the place where the Lord lay.”
+Matthew 28:But the angel answered and said to the women, “Do not be afraid, for I know that you seek Jesus who was crucified.
+He is not here; for He is risen, as He said.
+Come, see the place where the Lord lay.

 John 20 gives another little picture of His resurrection.
-Mary had gone to the sepulcher and found the stone rolled away.
-In verses 12–13, we read,
+Mary had gone to the speculator and found the stone rolled away.

-Hebrews 9:12–14 Nor yet through the blood of goats and calves, but through his own blood, entered in once for all into the holy place, having obtained eternal redemption.
-For if the blood of goats and bulls, and the ashes of a heifer sprinkling them that have been defiled, sanctify unto the cleanness of the flesh: how much more shall the blood of Christ, who through the eternal Spirit offered himself without blemish unto God, cleanse your conscience from dead works to serve the living God?
+Hebrews 9: 12 Not with the blood of goats and calves, but with His own blood He entered the Most Holy Place once for all, having obtained eternal redemption.
+13 For if the blood of bulls and goats and the ashes of a heifer, sprinkling the unclean, sanctifies for the purifying of the flesh, 14 how much more shall the blood of Christ, who through the eternal Spirit offered Himself without spot to God, cleanse your conscience from dead works to serve the living God?

 The first ministry at the right hand of the Father was to satisfy the claims of justice against humanity.

-Romans 4:25 illustrates this: “Who was delivered up for our trespasses, and was raised for our justification.”
+Romans 4:25 illustrates this: “who was delivered up because of our offenses and was raised because of our justification.”

 He was not raised until we were justified.
 He was not raised until the Supreme Court of the universe was satisfied.